 Freelancing has undoubtedly gained unprecedented popularity all around the World.
 In recent years, loads of skillful people have taken to freelance for earning money, and in a short time, this professional cult has acquired enough potential to influence economies.
-This article from Forbes and this comprehensive study by Upwork and Freelancers Union are testament to these facts.
+This comprehensive study by Upwork and Freelancers Union is testament to these facts.

 But as it goes, where there is good there is always bad as well.
 No matter how attractive freelancing is to you, it has its cons.
 The immensity of the whole online community has also caught the eye of wrongdoers who are in constant search of vulnerable and careless freelancers to trick and get their work done free of cost.

 Working as a freelancer has its own dangers..
 For example, your social life is likely to suffer a lot, especially if you’re the kind of freelancer who never stops working.
 You have to be disciplined enough to know when to say “enough is enough” and spend time with family and friends.
 Step away from that laptop or desktop to do something different that leaves you

 Freelancers whose work involves spending a lot of hours on the Internet are always at risk of getting distracted.
 As you know, the Internet is full of stuff that can distract you – or anyone else for that matter – and make it impossible to do meaningful work.
 You have to be really disciplined to keep away from all the distractions.
 Therefore, train yourself to be disciplined enough to avoid such distractions.

 The freelancing world is replete with its share of unscrupulous workers just like any other.
 This explains why signing a contract with clients is a good move.
 Also, some clients are not trustworthy to send payments on schedule.
 In fact, many clients prefer not to pay at all.
 Freelancers who work in creative industries are some of the most exploited.
 In the United Kingdom, estimates show that each of them loses roughly £5,400 each year.